prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

   + Write and execute automated tests to verify code is functioning as expected.
   + Incorporate automated checks (like running tests on a Continuous Integration server), to determine whether code updates are ready to be merged / adopted.

+## Prerequisites

+  + Sign up for the Code Climate (Quality) service, and login with your GitHub account, and "install" Code Climate to access your GitHub repos.
+  + Obtain a premium AlphaVantage API key (from the professor).
+  + Sign up for a Sendgrid account, verify single sender address, and obtain a SendGrid API key.

 ## Instructions